Reduced blood circulation and hypertension caused by cutaneous folds

 All these vessels are easily crushed when you press on your skin, but their flow returns to normal as soon as they are freed.

-However, when the skin becomes hardened with age and that permanent folds have formed, it continuously clamps and clings on your circulatory system; and your blood pressure goes up.
+However, as skin hardens with age and permanent folds have formed, it continuously clamps and clings to your circulatory system; and your blood pressure goes up.

 Your skin continuously clamps and clings on your circulatory system

-The circulatory system is under pressure from the skin itself.
+The circulatory system is put under pressure by the skin itself.

 Your skin has lost some of its elasticity because you've never groomed it.

-It clings so tightly to your circulatory system that it increases your internal pressure.
+It molds and constricts your circulatory system so tightly that your internal pressure increases.

 Pressure taking